 Directed, produced and starring Clint Eastwood, Unforgiven tells the story of William Munny (Eastwood), once the most fearsome outlaw in the Wild West, now an ageing pig farmer.
-He's brought out of retirement by young upstart "The Schofield Kid" (Jaimz Woolvett) who wants to partner with Mummy, so that they can kill two cowboys who slashed a prostitute's face, within the town of Big Whiskey, Wyoming.
+He's brought out of retirement by young upstart "The Schofield Kid" (Jaimz Woolvett) who wants to partner with Munny, so that they can kill two cowboys who slashed a prostitute's face, within the town of Big Whiskey, Wyoming.
 Munny agrees, and he, the Schofield Kid, and Munny's old partner, Ned Logan, (Morgan Freeman) go to exact vengeance.
+It also co-stars the late Gene Hackman as villainous, corrupt sheriff Little Bill.
+RIP.

 When making this film, Eastwood wanted to honour the likes of legendary directors, such as John Ford and Sergio Leone, who of course, launched Eastwood's career, within the Dollar's trilogy.
 The first way Eastwood succeeded in his mission was through his superb cinematography.